tgfukuda/be-master/db/README.md

-# Part1: db schema
+# DB schema

 In the first lecture, I learned about how to design db schema and ER-diagram with [dbdiagram](https://dbdiagram.io/d).

 It produces a MySQL, PostgreSQL, ER-diagram, and others easily from [./dbdiagram.txt] and helps the generated ones with team members.

-# Part2: run docker instance for database
+# Run docker instance for database

 In the second lecture, the teacher said run docker container with [postgre image](https://hub.docker.com/_/postgres/)